christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Ptolemy XIV Philopator (son of Ptolemy XII Auletes) aka Amyntas Nikator aka Amyntas, King of Galatia, who was Ptolemy XII Auletes of Egypt aka Mark Antony aka King Herod aka Mithridates VI Eupator of Pontus's son under his Mithridates VI Eupator of Pontus alias.
 He was also Jesus ben Fabus.
 (See:
     Jesus Christ Was Amyntas of Galatia (2010) by Ranajit Pal.
 Esus (also refered to as Aesus, Aisus, Haesus, Hesus) was the name of the head Celtic deity in Galatia.
     [^1]).
 The gens Fabia (Fabus) was one of the most ancient patrician families in ancient Rome.
--   Alexander (son of King Herod) aka Alexander Helios aka Juba II.
+-   Alexander Helios (son of Ptolemy XII Auletes and his daughter Cleopatra) aka Alexander, son of King Herod aka Juba II.
+"Juba" is a diminutive of "Iehuva" (Jove).
+So Juba = "little Jove".
+That is the title of a prince (like Caesarion).
+Juba II was the claimed royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal.
+Juba II was titled "Ptolemy" upon accession in Mauretania.
 Was he Jesus ben Panthera?
 "Panthera" is a Hellenized corruption of "Ptolemaios" (Ptolem -> Ptol -> Panther).
 "Jesus, son of Ptolemy".
-The Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy".
-The Aramaic word for "son of" is bar.
-"Bar Ptolemy" becomes Bartholomew in the Gospels.
--   Alexander Helios (son of Ptolemy XII Auletes and his daughter Cleopatra) aka Alexander, son of King Herod aka Juba II.
 -   Ptolemy of Mauretania (son of Alexander Helios and his twin sister Cleopatra Selene II) aka Alexander, son of King Herod aka Monobazus I who was the son of Alexander Helios.
 Who was Jesus ben Sapphias?
 -   Izates II, King of Adiabene aka Yeshua Cleopatros who was the son of Alexander (grandson of King Herod) and his sister-wife Cleopatra (Thea
 Philopator) of Mauretania.
 He was Mark Antony aka King Herod's great-grandson.
+The Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy".
+The Aramaic word for "son of" is bar.
+"Bar Ptolemy" becomes Bartholomew in the Gospels.
 He was was Jesus ben Gamala/Gamaliel (See: Cleopatra to Christ (2010) by Ralph Ellis.
 Izates = Iza‑ / Izad‑ = "lord" Iranian, and Zates = Dyeus/Zeus.
 The same name as Jesus.
 [^2])
 -   Tiberius Julius Sauromates II